 - (1) In June 2009, the Financial Accounting Standards Board, or FASB, issued authoritative guidance limiting the circumstances in which a financial asset may be derecognized when the transferor has not transferred the entire financial asset or has continuing involvement with the transferred asset.
 This guidance was effective for us as of January 1, 2010.
 As a result of the adoption of such guidance, effective January 1, 2010, our statements of income will no longer include securitization activities in revenue.
-Rather, we will report interest income, provision for bad debts and interest expense associated with the debt securities issued from our securitization facility. - (2) Pro forma to give effect to (1) the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock immediately prior to the completion of this offering, (2) the forgiveness of all cumulative dividends except for a portion of the dividends related to Series D-3 convertible preferred stock where holders will receive cash dividends of approximately \$7.3 million on our convertible preferred stock calculated as of September 30, 2010, (3) a -for- stock split of shares of our common stock to be effected prior to the closing of this offering and (4) compensation expense of approximately \$ million related to shares of restricted stock which will vest upon the closing of this offering (assuming the price to the public is at the midpoint of the estimated price range set forth on the cover page of this prospectus). - (3) No cash and cash equivalents were maintained at December 31, 2005 due to a negative cash balance, which was classified as accounts payable.
+Rather, we will report interest income, provision for bad debts and interest expense associated with the debt securities issued from our securitization facility. - (2) Pro forma to give effect to (1) the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock immediately prior to the completion of this offering, (2) the forgiveness of all cumulative dividends except for a portion of the dividends related to Series D-3 convertible preferred stock where holders will receive cash dividends of approximately \$6.5 million on our convertible preferred stock calculated as of March 31, 2010, (3) a -for- stock split of shares of our common stock to be effected prior to the closing of this offering, (4) the issuance of shares of restricted stock to certain employees in June 2010 pursuant to restricted stock award agreements and (5) compensation expense of approximately \$ million related to shares of restricted stock which will vest upon the closing of this offering (assuming the price to the public is at the midpoint of the estimated price range set forth on the cover page of this prospectus). - (3) No cash and cash equivalents were maintained at December 31, 2005 due to a negative cash balance, which was classified as accounts payable.
 Further, there was no restricted cash at December 31, 2005 as restricted cash relates to acquisitions we made in 2006. - (4) Restricted cash represents customer deposits repayable on demand.